Description of Conduct

 On 19 June 2024, the ACCC granted interim authorisation to enable APRA to continue its arrangements for the acquisition and licensing of performing rights in musical works (being the conduct authorised by the 2020 ACCC Determination), while the ACCC considers the substantive application.

-The ACCC expects to make a draft determination in relation to the application for authorisation in mid-2025.
+The ACCC expects to make a final determination in relation to the application for authorisation in mid-2026.

 Applicant(s)